HL7/US-Core/input/pagecontent/general-requirements.md

-This page documents requirements common to all US Core actors used in this guide.
+This page documents requirements common to all US Core actors in this guide.
 The conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in [FHIR Conformance Rules].

 <!-- This page defines how CapabilityStatements are used and the expectations for mandatory and Must Support elements in the US Core Profiles.
 It provides guidance on how a system may support *only* the resources as profiled by US Core to represent clinical information (Profile Support) versus a system claiming conformance to *both* the US Core Profile content structure *and* the RESTful interactions defined for it (Profile Support + Interaction Support).
 Note that the conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in [FHIR Conformance Rules]. -->

 ### US Core Conformance Artifacts

-The [Profiles and Extensions] page list the US Core Profiles and have been defined for this implementation guide.
-US Core Profile [StructureDefinitions] defines the *minimum* elements, extensions, vocabularies, and ValueSets that **SHALL** be present and constrains the way the elements are used when using the profile.
-Each US Core Profile page has a "Quick Start" guide to the supported FHIR RESTfUL transactions for each profile
+The [Profiles and Extensions] page lists the US Core Profiles defined for this implementation guide.
+US Core Profile [StructureDefinitions] define the *minimum* elements, extensions, vocabularies, and ValueSets that **SHALL** be present and constrains how the elements are used when using the profile.
+Each US Core Profile page has a "Quick Start" guide to the supported FHIR RESTfUL transactions for each profile.

 The US Core Profile elements include *Mandatory*, *Must Support*, and *Additional USCDI Requirements*.
 Mandatory elements are required and have a minimum cardinality of 1 (min=1).
 Must Support element server and client expectations are defined by US Core.
 Additional USCDI Requirements elements are neither Mandatory nor Must Support but designated USCDI Requirements for ONC Health IT Certification and, for certified systems, are equivalent to Must Support elements.
-All Mandatory, Must Support, or Additional USCDI Requirements are in-scope for [ONC Health IT Certification] (g(10) certification) testing.
+All Mandatory, Must Support, or Additional USCDI Requirements are in scope for [ONC Health IT Certification] (g(10) certification) testing.
 The [Must Support] page defines the server and client expectations for processing these different element requirements and illustrates how they are displayed and documented.

 The [Capability Statements] page outlines conformance requirements and expectations for the US Core Servers and Client applications.
 In addition, the [US Core Server CapabilityStatement] and [US Core Client CapabilityStatement] identify the specific profiles and RESTful transactions that need support.
 The US Core Profiles identify the structural constraints, terminology bindings, and invariants.
-Similarly, each US Core SearchParameter and Operation resources specify how the server understands them.
+Similarly, each US Core SearchParameter and Operation resource specify how the server understands them.
 However, implementers must refer to the CapabilityStatement for details on the RESTful transactions, specific profiles, and the search parameters applicable to each US Core actor.

 ### Conforming to US Core